rweather/lightweight-crypto/src/genavr/README.md

 directly optimize at the instruction and register level.

-While it is possible to write primitives by hand in assembly, it can be daunting to keep all the registers and member locations straight in a human brain.
+While it is possible to write primitives by hand in assembly, it can be daunting to keep all the registers and memory locations straight in a human brain.
 This framework removes the human error and makes it easier to generate highly-optimized assembly code for AVR.

+The framework also includes an AVR interpreter that can be used to run test vectors on a desktop machine to check the correctness of the generated code independently of an actual AVR device.
+Run "make check" in this directory to run all test vectors.